 Sixth forms and sixth form colleges are the choice of most, but a few opt for crammers and tutorial colleges.
 As exams approach, revision courses gain in popularity and tuition is once again embarked on by those worried about making the grade or wanting help/advice on university entrance exams - especially LNAT, BMAT and similar selectors.
 This is also the ideal age to garner work-experience and ensure sufficient, relevant skills to pack a punch on the UCAS application.

 Time for those so inclined to choose a university, find an apprenticeship, plan a gap year, possibly with an internship in the mix, or enter the world of work.
 Research and planning should be well under way so plans become a reality before school days come to an end.
 A number of companies offer paid internships; many more expect you not only to work for free but to keep yourself while you do it.

-For those in the independent sector, school fees are about to give way to university costs, though you don’t have to pay back your student loan until you have graduated and are earning a certain amount (currently £21,000).
+For those in the independent sector, school fees are about to give way to university costs, though you don’t have to pay back your student loan until you have graduated and are earning a certain amount (currently £27,295 - although different arrangements exist for new loans taken out in Scotland).
 Financial help may be available so check what universities are offering, but remember tuition fees are not the only expense: increasingly, luxurious halls of residence charge mouth-watering rents.

 Eighteen: coming of age

 Work, gap year, university or, for an unlucky few, resits.

 Crammers offer students the chance to improve on their grades.
 But while there are some great institutions, be warned there are a few sharks too - so choose with care.

 For most this is an exciting time when they can truly spread their wings.